ChentingZ0/obsidian_notes/data_structure/Graph algorithm/Breadth First Search(BFS).md

-level-order traversal of a graphb https://www.youtube.com/watch?v=xlVX7dXLS64&ab_channel=Reducible visit all the neighboring vertices, then to the next level.
+level-order traversal of a graph https://www.youtube.com/watch?v=xlVX7dXLS64&ab_channel=Reducible visit all the neighboring vertices, then to the next level.